 As an illustration, Haynie examined the planning practices of ten effective and ten less effective teachers whose effectiveness was identified by their students' achievement gains.
 He found that most top teachers collaborated with one or more teachers while planning lessons; however, the less effective teachers reported they always planned lessons alone.
 The top teachers also were not restricted by pacing guides, and reached beyond prepared resources to plan their own activities, while the less effective teachers used resources already prepared.
 In addition, the top teachers used student assessment data in the planning of instruction.
-Based on data drawn from frequent assessments, they made datadriven decisions about what goals and objectives to address.
-19
+Based on data drawn from frequent assessments, they made data-driven decisions about what goals and objectives to address.19 hardly ever followed traditional plans for these materials.

-Allington and Johnston also found that the instruction of effective teachers was multisourced.
-Exemplary teachers were inclined to stretch the reading and writing beyond the textbooks.
-Although effective teachers did often dip into prescribed textbooks, they hardly ever followed traditional plans for these materials.
 For instance, while planning for a lesson in social science, the effective teachers usually used historical fiction, biography, information on the Internet and in magazines, and other nontraditional content sources.
+Borko and Livingston investigated the pedagogical expertise in instructional planning by comparing novice teachers and experienced teachers.21 They found that novices showed more time-consuming, less efficient planning.
+While implementing the planned lessons, their attempts to be responsive to students were likely to lead them away from scripted lesson plans.
+The novice teachers were less successful in translating their instructional plans into actions than expert teachers.
+The expert teachers were better able to predict where in a course the students were likely to have problems and predict misconceptions the students would have and areas of learning these misconceptions were likely to affect.

+Allington and Johnston also found that the instruction of effective teachers was multi-sourced.20 Exemplary teachers were inclined to stretch the reading and writing beyond the textbooks.
+Although effective teachers did often dip into prescribed textbooks, they